 The Proposal must include:

 Provide an abstract of no more than 325 words outlining the applicant’s proposed research.

-Provide a description that is single-spaced (using 11-point Arial font) and limited to 5 pages total.
+Proposal must be single-spaced (using 11 point Arial font or larger) and limited to 5 pages total, not including the bibliography or budget.
 Research proposals over 5 pages will not be accepted.
-Please add your bibliography to your proposal but do not include those pages in the 5-page limitation.
+Please include your bibliography with the research proposal but do not count these pages in the 5 page total.

 The proposal must include: